RoastedBrotato/TaskManagementSystem/README.md

 ## Overview

 This project is a full-stack task management application with role-based access control, built using **.NET 9** for the backend API and **Angular** for the frontend.
-The system enables administrators to manage users and tasks while providing regular users with a streamlined interface for tracking their assigned tasks.

 ---

 ## Table of Contents